qhn74382/aws-docker-kubernetes/classnotes.md

     - Storage for the k8s cluster (Key Value pair format)

 ### Node Components
-Run on each node / maintain the running pods / provide k8s runtime environment
+Individual servers, machines, or virtual machines/ Run on each node / Nodes have the services necessary to run application containers and be managed from the master systems / maintain the running pods / provide k8s runtime environment
   - kubelet
-    - Agent running on each node
+    - Agent running on each node and ensures that the containers are running as intended
-    - Communicates with the master via API
+    - Communicates with the Master via API
-    - Ensures containers are running in the pods
+    - Ensure decoupling - executed isolated application containers
   - container runtime
-      - Resposible for downloading and running the containers
+      - Resposible for downloading container images and running the containers
   - kube-proxy
+    - Groups pods under a common access policy
+    - Creates a virtual IP to allow proxied access to the pods in a service
     - Maintains network rules on the host
     - Run on each node responsible for watching API server for any changes on services to maintain the entire network configuration up to date
     - Ensure port can talk to another port / node talk to another node
+    - Each node runs a kube-proxy process which programs iptables rules to trap access to service IPs and redirect the to the correct backends

+<b>Important Note</b>: If there is no ReplicationController and a node dies or become unavailable, the pods on taht node gets terminated

 ## Object Management Models - Imperative vs Declarative
 ### Imperative Model